COMPRESS(3) | Library Functions Manual | COMPRESS(3) |

 crc32_combine

-struct internal_state; typedef struct z_stream_s { Bytef *next_in; /* next input byte */ uInt avail_in; /* number of bytes available at next_in */ off_t total_in; /* total nb of input bytes read so far */ Bytef *next_out; /* next output byte should be put there */ uInt avail_out; /* remaining free space at next_out */ off_t total_out; /* total nb of bytes output so far */ char *msg; /* last error message, NULL if no error */ struct internal_state FAR *state; /* not visible by applications */ alloc_func zalloc; /* used to allocate the internal state */ free_func zfree; /* used to free the internal state */ voidpf opaque; /* private data object passed to zalloc and zfree*/ int data_type; /* best guess about the data type: binary or text*/ uLong adler; /* adler32 value of the uncompressed data */ uLong reserved; /* reserved for future use */ } z_stream; typedef z_stream FAR * z_streamp;
+struct internal_state; typedef struct z_stream_s { Bytef *next_in; /* next input byte */ uInt avail_in; /* number of bytes available at next_in */ off_t total_in; /* total number of input bytes read so far */ Bytef *next_out; /* next output byte will go here */ uInt avail_out; /* remaining free space at next_out */ off_t total_out; /* total number of bytes output so far */ char *msg; /* last error message, NULL if no error */ struct internal_state FAR *state; /* not visible by applications */ alloc_func zalloc; /* used to allocate the internal state */ free_func zfree; /* used to free the internal state */ voidpf opaque; /* private data object passed to zalloc and zfree*/ int data_type; /* best guess about the data type: binary or text for deflate, or the decoding state for inflate */ uLong adler; /* Adler-32 or CRC-32 value of the uncompressed data */ uLong reserved; /* reserved for future use */ } z_stream; typedef z_stream FAR * z_streamp;

 The application must update next_in and avail_in when avail_in has dropped to zero.
 It must update next_out and avail_out when avail_out has dropped to zero.
 The application must initialize zalloc, zfree, and opaque before calling the init function.
 All other fields are set by the compression library and must not be updated by the application.